Last Updated: February 2026

 Don't just look for generic "bacteria."
 Look for active ingredients that target specific health needs.

-• For Oral Microbiome: Look for specialized Postbiotics.
-Innovative formulas now include postbiotics that support oral health and promote periodontal tissue health addressing the gut-mouth connection.
+For Oral Microbiome: Look for specialized Postbiotics.
+Innovative formulas now include postbiotics that support oral health and promote periodontal tissue health addressing the gut-oral health connection.

 When learning how to choose dog gut health supplement options, prioritize brands that use these targeted ingredients rather than relying on emotional testimonials.